idris-maps/idris-geojson-model/readme.md

   { type: 'MultiPolygon', features: [ [Object], [Object] ] } ]
 ```

+## Modify the model

+None of the methods above change anything on the underlying model.
+The following do.

 ### .addFeature(feature)

 Takes a GeoJSON feature as argument and adds it to the model